-Committee: Senate Judiciary.
-If favorable, re-refer to Date: June 20, 2023

-Finance.
-If favorable, re-refer to Rules and

-Operations of the Senate
+Committee: Senate Commerce and Insurance.
+If favorable, Date: June 6, 2023 re-refer to Health Care.
+If favorable, re-refer to Judiciary.
+If favorable, re-refer to Finance.
+If favorable, re-refer to Rules and Operations of the Senate

 Introduced by: Sen. Johnson Prepared by: Kristen L. Harris